5mehulhelp5/magento2-popular-search-terms/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This module is licensed under the Open Software License ("OSL") v3.0.
+See the [LICENSE.txt](LICENSE.txt) file for details.

 ## Support